-The next morning, around 10:50 local time, an electrical power surge or stray voltage test caused a rocket onboard to launch across the deck striking the fuel tank of aircraft No. 405 readying for takeoff.
+The next morning, around 10:50 local time, an electrical power surge or stray voltage test caused a rocket on-board to launch across the deck striking the fuel tank of aircraft No. 405 readying for takeoff.
 The impact dislodged two 1000-lb bombs that were then lying on the burning deck.
 The action sent men scurrying across the flight deck trying to put out the flames and prevent bombs from blasting on the ship.
 Pilots were attempting to evacuate from their cockpits, including future U.S. Senator John McCain, whose plane, No. 416, an A-4 Skyhawk, was struck by the wayward rocket.

 As was feared, the recently received Composition B bombs were susceptible to the fire and explosions ensued destroying planes and parts of the ship.
 With raging fire behind him, Bud told me he urged his pilot to taxi their plane, No. 106, away from the flames.
-He added, on that day no one had a rank, they all jumped in to help with many working to push undetonated bombs overboard.
-Two sailors, Bud recalled, were lowered into raging fire below to disconnect two bombs under the deck.
+He added, on that day no one had a rank, they all jumped in to help with many working to push soon-to-be detonated bombs overboard.
+Two sailors, Bud recalled, were lowered into raging fire below to defuse two bombs under the deck.

 When the fires were finally extinguished 134 servicemen had died with another 161 wounded.
 Most because jet fuel had leaked into the living quarters below the flight deck and ignited.
 The Forrestal was a floating inferno and she wouldn’t make it back to Norfolk until September 14.
-The grand supercarrier, named after James V. Forrestal (February 15, 1892 – May 22, 1949), the first with the title of Secretary of Defense, would eventually be repaired and sent back into action.
+The grand supercarrier, named after James V. Forrestal (February 15, 1892 – May 22, 1949), the first person with the title of Secretary of Defense, would eventually be repaired and sent back into action.
 The ship was retired in 1993.

 As for Captain Beling, many credited him with saving the ship on that darkest day; he went on to retire a Rear Admiral and lived in Arlington for over forty years.